cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If there are five (5) multifamily affordable units, enter 5.

 > a.
-Enter "0" for a covered loan or application related to a multifamily dwelling that does not contain any such income-restricted individual dwelling units.
+Enter “0” for a covered loan or application related to a multifamily dwelling that does not contain any such income-restricted individual dwelling units.

 > b.
-Enter "NA" if the requirement to report multifamily affordable units does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report multifamily affordable units does not apply to the covered loan or application that your institution is reporting.

 > c.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Multifamily Affordable Units.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Multifamily Affordable Units.

 #### (2-93 to 2-94)[Paragraph 4(a)(33)—Application Channel](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-33).